nodumo/scala_template_platform_backend/README.md

-# Template generator project platform mono-repo
+# (λ )Template generator project platform mono-repo

 Mono repo for an code generator tool (Work in progress)